kjakman/afr-lib/README.md

-# AFR - An old mishmash of code
+# AFR-lib - Light procedural PHP Framework

 This project was started more than 10 years ago to implement a rental platform for short stay housing (Apartments For Rent)